-4.3 MINIMUM OWN FUNDS REQUIREMENTS FOR POSITION, EXCHANGE RATE AND COMMODITY RISK (MARKET RISK).
+4.3 MINIMUM OWN FUNDS REQUIREMENTS FOR POSITION, EXCHANGE RATE AND COMMODITIES RISK (MARKET RISK).
 TRADING BOOK MARKET RISK

-1.3 To 5,254
+1

+Total ar mount

+commodities risk 5,463

-1.3.1 Amount of requirements for position, foreign exchange and commodities risk under the standardised approach 5,254
+Amou nt of requirements for position, foreign exchange and commodities

+risk under the standardised approach 5,463

-1.3.1.1 Negotiable debt instruments 4,225
+Traded debt instruments 4,074

+Equity instruments

-1.3.1.3 Currencies 1,029
+Currencies 1,389

+Commodities

-The calculation is carried out in accordance with Part 3, Title IV of the Solvency Regulation.
+The calculation is carried out in accordance with Part Three, Title IV, of the Solvency Regulation.

-As regards market risk associated with the trading book, it should be noted that the Group considers as such those positions in financial instruments held with the intention of trading or which serve to hedge elements in the trading book.
-In this regard, there are no differences between the trading book for the purposes of calculating the Group's own funds requirements and the trading book defined according to Banco de España Circular 4/2004 of 22 December, with respect to debt securities or equity instruments.
+As regards market risk associated with the trading book, it should be noted that the Group considers as such those positions in financial instruments held with the intention of trading or to hedge positions in the trading book.
+In this regard, there are no differences between the trading book for the purposes of calculating the Group's own funds requirements and the trading book defined according to Banco de España Circular 4/2004, of 22 December, with respect to debt securities or capital instruments.

-The own funds requirements associated with the trading book as at 31 December 2015 correspond to position risk on negotiable debt instruments.
+The total amount of the own funds requirements associated with the trading book as at 31 December 2016 tallies with the position risk on negotiable debt instruments.